Skip to main content

 When to update

-Update monitor webhooks when you need to:
+Update a monitor when you need to:

 Schedule and reference job cannot be modified.
 To change the query or schedule, create a new monitor.